CiprianFlorin-Ifrim/leworldmodel-balls-bouncing/README.md

 A critical methodological refinement was needed for the two-ball evaluation.
 The initial evaluation generated random trajectories and disabled collisions at a fixed timestep.
-However, most random trajectories have no collision near that timestep — disabling a collision that never happens produces no surprise.
+However, most random trajectories have no collision near that timestep, disabling a collision that never happens produces no surprise.

 **Collision-targeted trajectories.** The evaluation was updated to generate trajectories where a collision is geometrically guaranteed: balls are placed